-The base salary component of the compensation for the Corporation's executives aims to reflect the salaries paid by companies in the Comparative Group and companies of a size comparable with the Corporation for positions involving similar responsibilities, complexity and impact, as well as the ability and experience of each executive.
+The base salary component of the compensation for the Corporation's executives aims to reflect salaries paid by companies of a size comparable with the Corporation for positions involving similar responsibilities, complexity and impact, as well as the ability and experience of each executive.

-Salaries are reviewed annually based on changes in the marketplace, the evolution of the executive's competencies, and his individual performance as measured by the achievement of objectives determined annually by the executive together with the CEO and, with respect to the CEO, with the Governance & Compensation Committee.
+Salaries are reviewed annually based on changes in the marketplace, the evolution of the executive's competencies, and his or her individual performance as measured by the achievement of objectives determined annually by the executive together with the CEO and, with respect to the CEO, with the Governance & Compensation Committee.